njaaron/and102-lab3-starter/README.md

 ## Notes

-Describe any challenges encountered while building the app. <!-- Replace this with your specific challenges and experiences -->
+There was not really any major challenges.
+It was a fun lab and easy to follow.
+Only issue was with hiding the API key but professor told us not to worry about it anymore. <!-- Replace this with your specific challenges and experiences -->

 ## Resources